adiityajha/STM32_QEMU_BareMetal/README.md

 ## Part C – Linker Script and Memory Layout

+The linker script (`ld/linker.ld`) defines the memory layout of the program.
+It specifies the FLASH and RAM regions and tells the linker where each section of the program should be placed.

+The `.isr_vector` section is placed at the beginning of flash (`0x08000000`) because the Cortex-M processor reads the vector table from this address during reset.

-The linker script is in `ld/linker.ld`.
-It defines the FLASH and RAM regions, places `.isr_vector` first in flash, and uses `AT > FLASH` on `.data` so the initial values are stored in flash but the run-time address is in RAM.
+The `.data` section uses `AT > FLASH`.
+This means the initial values of the variables are stored in flash, but the variables themselves run in RAM at runtime.
+During startup, `Reset_Handler` copies these values from flash to RAM.

-The map file `firmware.map` was generated by the linker with `-Wl,-Map=firmware.map` and confirms all placements.
-See the **Linker Script and Map File Explanation** section above for the full breakdown including load vs run addresses and flash/RAM usage numbers.
+The linker also generates a map file (`firmware.map`) using the flag `-Wl,-Map=firmware.map`.
+This file shows the exact memory addresses of all sections and symbols, which confirms that the program was placed in memory correctly.
 ---

 ## Part D – Semihosting Output